woocommerce/qit-documentation/docs/environment/persistent-tunnel.md

 ## Why use a persistent tunnel?

-- **No DNS Propagation Delays:** Stable, pre-configured subdomain ensures external integrations can reach your test site immediately.
+- **No DNS propagation delays:** Stable, pre-configured subdomain ensures external integrations can reach your test site immediately.
 - **Consistent URL:** No need to share a new URL each time you run `qit env:up`.
-- **Ideal for CI and Teams:** Developers, QA, or CI pipelines can rely on the same URL, streamlining integration tests and demonstrations.
+- **Ideal for CI and teams:** Developers, QA, or CI pipelines can rely on the same URL, streamlining integration tests and demonstrations.

 ## Combining persistent tunnels with other features